Kard (group): 2019–2021: Red Moon and Way with Words

+2022–present: Return with Re:, Icky, Where To Now?
+(Pt.
+1: Yellow Light) and Drift

-On January 21, BM released his first solo comeback with the single "Lost in Euphoria."
+On January 21, 2022, BM released his first solo comeback with the single "Lost in Euphoria."

-On April 4, it was confirmed that J. Seph had been discharged from his military service.
-However, due to the spread of COVID-19, J. Seph's last vacation was in mid-February, where he did not return to military service and was discharged early.
-On May 28, DSP Media announced that Kard will release a new album in June and resume all activities, marking their first full group release in 22 months.
+On April 4, 2022, it was confirmed that J.Seph has been discharged from his military service.
+However, due to the spread of COVID-19, J.Seph's last vacation was in mid-February, where he did not return to military service and was discharged early.

+On May 28, 2022, DSP Media announced that Kard would release a new album in June and resume all activities, marking their first full group release in 22 months.
 Their fifth EP, Re:, was released on June 22 with the title track "Ring The Alarm".

-On July 7, DSP Media announced that Kard has renewed their contracts with them for three more years.
+On July 7, 2022, DSP Media announced that Kard has renewed their contracts with them for three more years.

+On March 23, 2023, it was confirmed that Kard would be making their comeback in April 2023 and had recently finished filming their new music video.
+On August 13, 2024, the group released their seventh mini-album Where to Now?
+(Pt.
+1: Yellow Light).
+On June 9, 2025, the group announced that their 8th mini-album, Drift will be released on July 2.